Florida Marriage Settlement Agreement Lawyer

 there is just a final hearing to receive a divorce decree.

-way to achieve it.
+achieve it.
 We never push our clients to go with one divorce option.
+Instead,

-Instead, we actively listen to your needs and help advise you to the best
+we actively listen to your needs and help advise you to the best possible

 To arrange a consultation with an experienced and dedicated divorce lawyer,

 call Anne E. Raduns, P.A., at (352) 310-8235.
 We represent clients in

 Ocala, The Villages and throughout Central Florida.
 Spanish-speaking services

 are available at our firm.